No. 11 Creighton beats North Dakota State 69-58 in opener

 Creighton’s opener was delayed until Sunday because of a COVID-19 outbreak in the program.
 The Bluejays were originally scheduled to begin the season Wednesday at the Crossover Classic in Sioux Falls, South Dakota.

-Jones started his first game at Creighton in place of Denzel Mahoney, the Big East sixth man of the year last season.
-Coach Greg McDermott said Mahoney opted out of the game because he had missed considerable practice time.
-No reason was given for Mahoney’s absence.
+Jones started his first game at Creighton in place of Mahoney, the Big East sixth man of the year last season.
+Mahoney is coming off a case of COVID-19 and chose to not play.

+“He hasn’t had hardly any practice time so I was in full agreement that if he would have decided to play, he would have played only in an emergency situation,” McDermott said.
+“He needs to get his body back into basketball shape.”

+Jones scored nine of his 11 points in succession as Creighton turned an early deficit into a lead, and Bishop had nine points in the first five minutes of the second half as the Bluejays went up by 23 points.

 The Bison (0-3), who shot 29% in their first two games, made 4 of its first 5 shots and led 10-4 before turning the ball over on five of six possessions.